 Exotic Meat Market established in 1969 delivers hard to find Exotic Meats from all over the world at your door in the USA and Canada.

-The mallard is one of the most recognized of all ducks and is the ancestor of several domestic breeds.
+The wild mallard is one of the most recognized of all ducks and is the ancestor of several domestic breeds.
 Its wide range has given rise to several distinct populations.
 The male mallard's white neck-ring separates the green head from the chestnut-brown chest, contrasts with the gray sides, brownish back, black rump and black upper- and under-tail coverts.
 The speculum is violet-blue bordered by black and white, and the outer tail feathers are white.
 The bill is yellow to yellowish-green and the legs and feet are coral-red.
 Male utters a soft, rasping "kreep."
 The female mallard is a mottled brownish color and has a violet speculum bordered by black and white.
 The crown of the head is dark brown with a dark brown stripe running through the eye.
 The remainder of the head is lighter brown than the upper body.
 The bill is orange splotched with brown, and the legs and feet are orange.
 Female is especially vocal with the characteristic series of quacks.